pedropgusmao/operanet/README.md

 # TODO
 - [ ] Add description for CSI.
 - [ ] Convert data types where necessary, i.e. datetime, category, etc.
+- [ ] WiFi CSI files contain arrays that were stored as strings.
+Should these be converted back?
+Should this be done in MATLAB or Python?